cesarsotovalero/cesarsotovalero.github.io/_posts/2023/2023-05-27-prompting-is-all-we-need.md

 # Prompts' Wall of Fame

-Here are some of my favorite prompts, most of them are inspired/modified from <i class="fab fa-github"></i> [awesome-chatgpt-prompts](https://github.com/f/awesome-chatgpt-prompts):
+Here are some of my favorite prompts, most of them are inspired or modified from <i class="fab fa-github"></i> [awesome-chatgpt-prompts](https://github.com/f/awesome-chatgpt-prompts):

 [//]: # (Proofreader)
 <details>